MineAngerBR/UnoJoy/README.md

-UnoJoy
+UnoJoy - Encoder version
 ======

-	UnoJoy! allows you to easily turn an Arduino Uno (or Mega or Leonardo) into a PS3-compatible USB game controller
+	This version of UnoJoy! (created by Alam Chatham) allows you to use optical encoders or incremental encoders in place of a potentiometer, swill allowing you to easily turn an Arduino Uno or Mega into a PS3-compatible USB game controller.
+	It's still in BETA phase, but its stable to use if correctly configured.

 Getting Started